evolF35/PENN_BLOCKCHAIN_HACKATHON/README.md

+ChatGPT:

+This is a smart contract that implements a binary options pool, where users can deposit to either the positive side or the negative side of an event based on their prediction of the outcome.
+The contract uses a Chainlink oracle to retrieve the price of the underlying asset, which is then used to determine the winning side.
+The tokens deposited are discounted based on the decay factor, which is a value that decreases over time.
+The contract has several functions to deposit, settle, redeem, and withdraw funds, as well as to turn on withdrawals and destroy the contract.

 # Create React App

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.